SoftwareBlair/The-Cosmic-Calendar-Server/README.md

 > An API to access the basic information about Carl Sagan's Cosmic Calendar

+If you would like to see the client side I built, the GitHub page is [here](https://github.com/brandonb81/The-Cosmic-Calendar-Client)

 ### What was used for the build

 - [PostgreSQL](https://www.postgresql.org/)